yshen4/yshen4.github.io/coding/javascript/javascript.md

 ```

 ## spread operator
+Spread operator can apply to both lists and objects.

 ### spread on array

 ```
 const first = [1, 2, 3];
 const second = [4, 5, 6];